 I am Gerrit Pelzer, a coach supervisor and executive coach.
 Born and raised in Germany, I have spent a great deal of my life in Asia.
 I have been coaching executives full-time since 2010, and my focus is in helping leaders in multinational corporations create an environment in which people can be their best.
-I am somewhat obsessed with the idea of becoming the best coach I can be, and after a few years down the journey, I realized that ‘active listening’
+I am somewhat obsessed with the idea of becoming the best coach I can be.
+I realized that ‘active listening’

 and ‘asking powerful questions,’

-as I learned in coaching school, does not always suffice to help clients get the results they desire.
+as I learned in coaching school, rarely suffices to help clients get the results they desire.
 One of the ways that has helped me improve my coaching abilities significantly is coaching supervision.

 Coaching supervision is for me not

 about generating additional income.
 I have a genuine interest in contributing to our industry: coaching is not formally regulated like other professions, and I want to do my part to help coaching become better recognized as a profession.
 Also, providing supervision to coaches like you is enjoyable and rewarding: when working with professional coaches, we can often go very quickly to a much deeper level than we can duding coahcing sessions with our regular clients.
 I firmly believe that continuous education and personal development are essential for every professional coach, and that coaching supervision is necessary to help coaching becoming more widely recognized as a valued profession.